8238 Public Safety Communications Dispatcher

 The Department of Emergency Management’s Division of Emergency Communications operates 24 hours a day, 7 days a week, 365 days a year.
 Public Safety Communications Dispatchers may be assigned to work various schedules which include day shift, swing shift, night shift, weekends, holidays, and overtime.
 Public Safety Communications Dispatchers work 8-hour or 10-hour shifts (or longer) and must be willing and able to respond, report, and mobilize as necessary.

 Receives emergency and non-emergency calls and efficiently gathers, evaluates, prioritizes, and documents information from callers.

-Monitors, coordinates and accurately maintains the status of incidents and record of dispatched emergency service personnel and apparatus.
+Monitors, coordinates, and accurately maintains the status of incidents and records of dispatched emergency service personnel and apparatus.

-Receives and disseminates information from other law enforcement and emergency service computer networks related to jurisdictional requests for police, fire or medical service assistance, or to notices of wanted persons, stolen property, warrants and all points bulletins and maintains confidentiality of information.
+Receives and disseminates information from other law enforcement and emergency service computer networks related to jurisdictional requests for police, fire, or medical service assistance, or to notices of wanted persons, stolen property, warrants, and all-points bulletins; maintains confidentiality of information.